Adrian Lyne

 Adrian Lyne (born 4 March 1941) is an English film director.
-Lyne is known for sexually charged narratives that explore conflicting passions, the power of seduction, moral ambiguity, betrayal, and the indelibility of infidelity.
+His films are known for sexually charged narratives that explore conflicting passions, the power of seduction, moral ambiguity, betrayal, and the indelibility of infidelity.

-In the mid 1970s, he directed television commercials for DIM Lingerie (France), but Lyne's career in feature length films began in 1980 with Foxes, and would later direct Flashdance, 9½ Weeks, Fatal Attraction, Jacob's Ladder, Indecent Proposal, Lolita, and Unfaithful.
+In the mid 1970s, he directed television commercials for DIM Lingerie (France), before switching to feature-length films in 1980 with Foxes.
+He would later direct Flashdance, 9½ Weeks, Fatal Attraction, Jacob's Ladder, Indecent Proposal, Lolita, and Unfaithful.
 Lyne received a nomination for the Academy Award for Best Director for Fatal Attraction.

+Along with Hugh Hudson, Alan Parker, Ridley Scott, and Tony Scott, Lyne was part of the "Adland Five" of British directors operating in the late 1970s and early 1980s, who first established themselves in the advertising world, before going on to Hollywood success.
+The group's influence has been cited by the likes of Christopher Nolan and Christopher Frayling.

 Early life

 Lyne was born in Peterborough, Northamptonshire (now Cambridgeshire) and raised in London.
 He was educated at Highgate School in North London; together with his younger brother, Oliver Lyne (1944–2005), a classical scholar and academic at the University of Oxford.
 Their father was a teacher at the school.